-- a) If the discharge line has a valve in it, it should be partially open for initial starting.
+- a) If the discharge line has a valve in it, partially open the discharge valve closest to the pump.
 The discharge valve is intended to add sufficient system resistance to the pump.
-Failure to maintain pump flow rates within the limits of the pump and motor could result in severe damage. - b) Start the pump and observe the operation.
+Failure to maintain pump flow rates within the limits of the pump and motor could result in severe damage. - b) OPEN all inlet valves. - c) Prime the pump & check lubrication system in operation (check the liquid level). - d) Ensure all vent connections are closed before starting. - e) Check the motor connections. - Start pre-lubrication liquid flow on pump if f) required. - g) Start the pump and observe the operation.
 If there is any difficulty, excess noise or vibration, stop the pump immediately and refer to the Trouble Shooting Chart (section 7.0) to determine the probable cause.